MAC1105C – Notes for Advisors

 • It is a five-credit class which consists of MAC1105 objectives and corequisite content from algebra.

 • For Face-to-face and Online Live modalities include guided lecture notes and learning activities – Instructors will require students to purchase a course packet from the bookstore containing the lectures and activities.
-(Online and Bended also include learning activities but not a required packet.)
+(Online modality also includes learning activities but not a required packet.)

 • The course includes non-cognitive soft skills such as growth mindset, time management, how to study, and how to learn.